katebrock/frontend-boilerplate/README.md

 If you want to compile your ES6/ES7 (ES2015/17) Javascript code to ES5 to use new Javascript features now before the browser supports them, then run this command:
 `gulp babel`

+## Deploy your project to GitHub Pages

+If you want to deploy your project (dist folder) to GitHub pages, then run this command:
+`gulp deploy`